tmpfs/tmpfs.org/site/blog/posts/quest-microsoft-service-order.md

 I tried this several times (at least five times) but always with the same result.
 Some online research indicated I should use Microsoft Edge with an InPrivate windows, I tried that too but it was always the same result.

-Callin the Microsoft support line and selecting the appropriate options yielded a message saying:
+Calling the Microsoft support line and selecting the appropriate options yielded a message saying:

-> We are experiening technical difficulties
+> We are experiencing technical difficulties

 And then promptly hung up on me; so it seems attempting to get support by telephone is not possible either.

 I mistakenly thought that I would be able to get the machine serviced in Indonesia so I flew to Jakarta to go to the Microsoft office and request some help.
 However, they told me that it is not sold and cannot be serviced in Indonesia and that I would have to go to Singapore.

 At this point I called the support line again and selected a *Sales* option as I rightly suspected that the sales line would not be experiencing technical difficulties.
-I spoke to an operator their who gave me their email address and I sent screenshots, after several emails back and forth they directed me to the support line which does not work.
+I spoke to an operator there who gave me their email address and I sent screenshots, after several emails back and forth they directed me to the support line which does not work.

 So, hopefully, you see how it is essentially impossible to create a service order for a Microsoft Surface machine.

 Whilst researching I noticed that there are no walk-in service centres in Singapore; only in the US, China and India; so quite possibly I could fly to Singapore and again be met with a lack of support.

 At this point I don't see any other option then to apply to the Singapore [small claims tribunal](https://www.judiciary.gov.sg/civil/small-claims).

+On the 20/12/2022 I contacted Challenger customer support to let them know about the problem and linked to this blog post, I will update with any response I receive from them.

 {{import "footer"}}